April 2024

 So, the collision problem can be approximated quite well as a 2D collision problem.

 To detect if a point is inside a circle on the same plane is very simple and very fast: just check if the distance to the circle centre is smaller than the circle radius.
 There are fewer than 500 rocks so this can be checked pretty quickly.
 In case of collision, i.e. the racer position is inside a circle, it is useful to know the direction of the surface where it hit, i.e. the normal vector of the collision surface.
 For collision with a circle, this is very simple: the normal vector is always pointing outwards, away from the circle centre.
-The collision response is then to instantly move the racer some distance away from the collider and adjust its velocity vector by reflecting it over the normal vector.
+The collision response is then to instantly move the racer some distance away from the collider and adjust its velocity vector by reflecting it over the normal vector (bouncing off the rock).
 It was found to be very disorientating to change the orientation of the racer, so this remained unchanged.

-This method was simple and worked reasonably well after tuning the sized of the circles for each rock type.
-However, narrowly evading the rocks is the core gameplay for this jam game and the circles only make a rough approximation.
+This method was simple and worked reasonably well after tuning the sizes of the circles for each rock type.
+However, narrowly evading the rocks is the core gameplay mechanic for this jam game and the circles only make a rough approximation.
 Colliding with an invisible part of a rock would be very frustrating for the player.
 And clipping through a rock when it should have been a collision feels like cheating.

 collision polygons